CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

     {{<figure src="/images/netq/channels-add-email-320.png" width="250">}}

-5. Enter a list of emails for the persons who you want to receive the notifications from this channel.
+5. Enter a list of emails for the people who you want to receive notifications from this channel.

     Enter the emails separated by commas, and no spaces.
-For example: `user1@domain.com,user2@domain.com,user3@domain.com`.
+For example: `user1@domain.com,user2@domain.com,user3@domain.com`

 6. The first time you configure an email channel, you must also specify the SMTP server information: